meolar/supertux-wiki/Badguys-Forest.md

 ### Idea proposal

 When Mr. Tree is hit by a fireball, it might be set on fire.
-A burning Mr. Tree runs around, killing small enemies (like Poison Ivies) and setting on fire other Mr. Trees and straw blocks.
+A burning Mr. Tree runs around, killing small enemies (like Vicious Ivies) and setting on fire other Mr. Trees and straw blocks.
 If a burning tree hits Mr. Bomb, they both die due to Mr. Bomb exploding.
 After a while, Mr. Tree's leaves will burn completely, reducing it to a normal Stumpy (or killing